904 N Poplar Street

 And so let us stargaze, shoulder to shoulder with the past.
 People of our community, our county and our state; welcome they say, we’re so glad you’re here.
 We meet here, alongside time, here forever beneath the night sky.

 Principal: Michele Wistisen Planetarium Supervisor

-The Planetarium is open to the public on Saturday nights with shows at 7:00pm and 8:00pm.
-Each show is preceded by a five-to-ten minute star walk (a brief tour of stars, constellations, and planets visible in our night sky).
+The Planetarium has public programs on Tuesday, Wednesday and Thursday at 4:00 and Saturday nights at 7:00pm and 8:00pm.
+The Saturday 7:00 p.m. program is a live 45 minute given by a member of the planetarium staff.
+All other shows are preceded by a five-to-ten minute star walk (a brief tour of stars, constellations, and planets visible in our night sky).

 Admission is $2.50 per person per program.